JoaoCostaIFG/LPOO/docs/README.md

 #### Consequences

-Be careful if we want to resize the screen/update the org.g73.skanedweller.model's info.
+Be careful if we want to resize the screen/update the model's info.

 ### Collisions